 Also known as Avobenzone, Parsol® 1789 offers full spectrum UVA protection.
 Because of its ability to protect against a wider range of rays then other organic sunscreens it has become a go to ingredient to achieve broad spectrum coverage.

-Oxybenzone is a widely used chemical sunscreen.
+Oxybenzone is a widely used sunscreen ingredient.
 It is approved and recommended by the FDA and Skin Cancer Foundation as an effective sunscreen and it has been in use for over 20 years.
 Oxybenzone is used in combination with other sunscreens to help cover the broad spectrum of UV rays.

 The Environmental Working Group (EWG) , a Washington DC based lobbying group, popularized claims about the toxicity of Oxybenzone.
 Old research on rodents suggested that Oxybenzone could interact with hormones when fed to the rodents in extremely high doses.
 There is no evidence that Oxybenzone poses a risk to human health.